-Confide with a friend or reach out to a trusted colleague at work about how you’re feeling.
-The support you receive might bolster your confidence and give you much-needed clarity on the difference between stress and burnout.
+Confide with a friend or reach out to a trusted colleague at work about how you're feeling.
+The insights and support you receive from them might bolster your confidence and give you some much-needed clarity.
 This can be one of the first steps to lifting the weight off your chest and streamlining your thought processes.

 If you know a trusted colleague who's dealt with burnout before, why not reach out to them?
 They may provide you with tips on handling burnout based on their previous experiences and can help rehearse your talk with your manager.

 Your manager might not know how you feel unless you tell them.
 Levelling with your manager clarifies any assumptions about your role and responsibilities.

 Plan a one-on-one meeting with your manager as it gives you the privacy and space to be vulnerable.
 If you already meet them one-on-one daily or weekly, you could ask to use that time for this conversation.
 However, if time doesn’t permit or you find that work tasks are getting all the attention, you can always block an hour-long slot on their calendar for a dedicated conversation about burnout.